Clarkson-Applied-Data-Science/IA690_RishiChendrayan_Capstone/README.md

 ## 🙏 Acknowledgments

+- Special thanks to Professor Tyler Conlon for inspiring and guiding this project right from our very first brainstorming session.
+This work would not have been possible without his mentorship and support.
 - Inspired by open source logging and analytics tools
 - Developed as part of IA690 Capstone at Clarkson University

 ---

-## 📝 Notes
+## 🛠️ Notes

-- For deployment, consider using environment variables for configuration (`.env` files).
+- **Environment Variables:**
+  For most users, no extra configuration is needed.
+Advanced users may customize the Flask app (e.g., port, secret keys) via environment variables placed in a `.env` file (and loaded with a package like `python-dotenv`).
+This is **optional** and only needed for advanced customization.

-- If you have questions or encounter issues, please [open an issue](https://github.com/Clarkson-Applied-Data-Science/IA690_RishiChendrayan_Capstone/issues).
+- If you have questions or encounter issues, [open an issue](https://github.com/Clarkson-Applied-Data-Science/IA690_RishiChendrayan_Capstone/issues).

 ---